How to Plan a Paddle Boarding Day in Seattle

 Choose the Right Location

-Seattle has numerous spots for paddle boarding.
+Seattle has tons of spots for paddle boarding.
 Each site offers something different.
 Lake Union is central and has fantastic skyline views.
 Green Lake is smaller, perfect for beginners.
 Lake Washington offers a vast space and less urban environment.
 Pick based on your skill level and what you want to see.

 Located in the heart of the city.
 Ideal for urban adventurers.
 You’ll paddle past houseboats, Gas Works Park, and the Space Needle.
 Rent boards from places like Moss Bay or Northwest Outdoor Center.